allanabailey/feedback-form-pp3/README.md

 A web application built and designed for business owners and/or those in the hospitality industry to gather, enter and analyse feedback from customers more easily than traditional manual processes.
 It has been designed to work in conjunction with both manually and digitally submitted forms and present average scores to the user to provide useful insights into their business and custom satisfaction.

 ### Features
 As a back end web application, there are no front end features as this utilises the template terminal supplied by Code Institute.
-However the application itself provides a mixture of average scores, analyses the highest and lowest scores of the organisation, and produces both a readable print for users, as well as updating a user friendly google sheet that would be accessible to all in a real worl application.
+However the application itself provides a mixture of average scores, analyses the highest and lowest scores of the organisation, and produces both a readable print for users, as well as updating a user friendly google sheet that would be accessible to all in a real world application.

 ### Goals
 * Application Goals: